 Biggest Mountain Towns in CO by Population

-The population cut off was 5,000 estimated people or more.
-We used an estimated 2018 population from Google search, nothing fancy, and also included the 2010 and 2000 U.S. Census to show growth or decline, and give you the best estimate.
+The population cut-off was 5,000 estimated people or more.
+We used data from the 2020 US Census population and also included the 2010 and 2000 U.S. Census to show growth or decline, and give you the best estimate going forward.

 Here are the largest mountain towns in Colorado, in order of estimated population:

 Located on the opposite side of Interstate 70 from Denver, less than a 5 hour’s drive, Grand Junction (GJ) is the biggest town in Colorado west of the continental divide.
 It is the Mesa County Seat, aptly named for the abundance of flat topped mountains in the region.
 In fact, the largest and grandest one in the world lies a little more than an hour east of town.